 With our collection of bespoke Finest Collection escapes, we can tailor your next cruise and land holiday to your exact needs, combining exciting voyages with immersive excursions and hotel stays in iconic destinations across the globe.
 Call 0203 993 3674 to order your free brochure today.

-A cruise around Africa is a fascinating way to explore this diverse continent - from the stunning Gold Coast to the tropical Cape Verde islands and the major port towns of Cape Town and Durban.
+A cruise around Africa is a fascinating way to explore this diverse continent - from the North African country of Morocco to the tropical Cape Verde islands and the major port towns of Cape Town and Durban in South Africa.

 With such a large variety of itineraries available, our expert Cruise Concierge team can be invaluable when it comes to planning your Africa cruise holiday.
 We can take care of the whole process for you, including booking flights, excursions and hotel stays.
 Call us now for more information.

 South Africa is one of the most commonly featured nations when it comes to African cruise itineraries.
 The country is home to a number of spectacular coastal ports, each laced with marvellous attractions and landmarks, from quaint wineries and quiet stretches of peaceful coastline, to busy cities complimented by rugged mountainous scenery.
 A popular favourite is Cape Town, offering lush national parks and impressive landscapes.
 South Africa is also home to a number of other beautiful and intriguing cruise destinations, including the city of Durban – famous for its pristine golden sandy beaches and surf scene.
 Other ports across the region, such as the bustling city of East London and the coastal resort of Port Elizabeth, also offer an unforgettable South African experience.